Highpoint2000/DX-Alert/README.md

 - In the Netherlands and Germany there are already existing Telegram DX Alert groups ("NL FM DX Alerts" und "DE FM DX Alerts") that you can join and publish your logs.
 You can get further information and the tokens from me.

 ## History:

+### Version 3.2b (only works from web server version 1.2.8.1 !!!)

+- Bugfixing
+- Deactivate the websocket error

 ### Version 3.2a (only works from web server version 1.2.8.1 !!!)